clapfoot/warapi/README.md

 `GET /worldconquest/war`

+Returns data about the current state of the war.

 Field descriptions:

 - `warId`: unique id for the war.
 - `winner`: one of `NONE`, `WARDENS`, or `COLONIALS`.
-- `conquestStartTime`: unix time stamp for when conquest started, or null otherwise.
+- `conquestStartTime`: unix time stamp for when conquest started, or null if it hasn't started yet.
-- `conquestEndTime`: unix time stamp for when conquest ended, or null otherwise.
+- `conquestEndTime`: unix time stamp for when conquest ended, or null if it hasn't started yet.
-- `resistanceStartTime`: unix time stamp for when resistance phase started, or null otherwise.
+- `resistanceStartTime`: unix time stamp for when resistance phase started, or null if it hasn't started yet.
 - `requiredVictoryTowns`: number of victory towns required to win the war.

 ```